EDF is currently the only developer building new nuclear plant in the UK.

 For details of all named suppliers for Hinkley Point C, go to EDF Energy’s Hinkley Point C supplier and contract information database.

 EDF is working with CGN to deliver Hinkley Point C, with CGN taking a 33.5 per cent investment share.
 The two companies have formed a joint venture company, General Nuclear System Ltd, to manage the project, with CGN investing through its UK subsidiary General Nuclear International Ltd.

 - For more information on construction at Hinkley, including a detailed construction and tender timeline, see the Hinkley supply chain portal managed by Somerset Chamber of Commerce or download EDF’s Hinkley Point C supply chain booklet.

 - For information on construction at Sizewell, see the Sizewell C supply chain portal managed by Suffolk and Norfolk Chambers of Commerce, and the Sizewell C Consortium of companies supporting the project.

 - For information on plans for Bradwell, see the Bradwell B project site.

 - For more information about supplying EDF, see the EDF Sourcing Portal (requires registration) and EDF Energy’s pages on UK new build supplier opportunities.
 Also see EDF Energy’s supply chain opportunities pages for information on current opportunities and to download its supplier quality requirements manual (pdf).

 Horizon Nuclear Power

 Horizon was founded as a 50/50 joint venture between E.ON UK and RWE npower, and acquired land and agreed connections for Wylfa, Anglesey, and Oldbury, Gloucestershire, with plans to build around 3GWe of new capacity at each site.

-Hitachi acquired Horizon in November 2012, and proposed to build two of its own 1300MWe advanced boiling water reactor (ABWR) plants at each site, beginning with two at Wylfa.
+Hitachi acquired Horizon in November 2012, with plans to build two of its own 1300MWe advanced boiling water reactor (ABWR) plants at each site.
 The ABWR completed the generic design assessment (GDA) process in December 2017.